Sheridan Snyder

 Sheridan Gray Snyder OBE (born October 20, 1936) is an entrepreneur, venture capitalist, and philanthropist in the biotechnology industry.
-He is the founder and CEO of Biocatalyst, but also a "serial entrepreneur", a founder of Genzyme and many other companies.
-Snyder, who was the University of Virginia's best tennis player when he was studying for his BA in French and Romance Languages there in the 1960s, made "major contributions to the popularisation of tennis in the USA."
-He co-founded the National Junior Tennis League that reaches 250,000 inner-city young people and constructed a new tennis center at the University of Virginia.
+He is the founder and CEO of Biocatalyst, Genzyme and other companies.

 Beginnings

 Education

 Snyder graduated from The Lawrenceville School in New Jersey and is a 1958 graduate of The University of Virginia with a Bachelor of Arts in French & Romance Languages.
 At UVa, Snyder was a member of the SPE social fraternity.
 Snyder received an Honorary Doctorate of Law degree from the University of Dundee in 2002.

-Early Business Career

-Upon graduation from UVA, Snyder began his career as a Credit Analyst for New York Trust Corporation.